How to Repair Decreased MacBook Performance by Performing a Factory Reset?

-Has your MacBook performance reduced and the machine is unable to perform your requested tasks, or you suspect that the system is corrupted?
-Perhaps your laptop hard drive is crowded with junk files and you must store important documents and files using an alternative storage such as external drives or cloud storage.
-Or maybe you have purchased a new computer and you are planning to sell or give away your unused MacBook?
-These are some of the most common circumstances in which you might need to reset (restore factory settings) your computer.
+Has your MacBook performance reduced, and it cannot perform your requested tasks?
+Or maybe you have purchased a new computer and are planning to sell or give away your old MacBook?
+These are some of the most common circumstances in which you might need to reset your device (restore factory settings).

 Table of Contents:

-- How to avoid issues performing factory reset
+- How to avoid issues performing a factory reset

 - Clone your hard drive before resetting